The Richest Man In Babylon Summary – 7 Wealth Lessons

-If you follow Dave Ramsey’s real estate principle, then you know:
+If you follow Dave Ramsey’s real estate principle, then you know when buying a home:

 Many people got burned in 2008 when they decided to take on huge mortgages.
 Once the real estate market tanked, they were left with homes that lost their value and many went into foreclosure.

 If you follow Lesson #2 and live below your means, you’ll be in much better financial shape when it comes to making larger purchases in the future.

 6) Have a retirement plan. (“Insure a future income.”)